flakey-bit/flakey-bit.github.io/_posts/2022-09-26-a-gentle-introduction-to-functional-programming.md

 represents `2 * (4 + 8)` - the functions `sum` and `mult` have been included _alongside_ the operands (numbers).

 Things to note:
 * Languages that allow functions to be passed around like this (treated as data) are said to have "first-class functions".
-A language with first-class functions is basically a a pre-requisite for functional programming.
+A language with first-class functions is basically a pre-requisite for functional programming.
 Fortunately, C# has first-class functions with `delegate` / `func` / `action` etc
 * A function that _takes_ other functions as data or _returns_ a function as its result is known as a Higher-order Function (HoF)

 [^1]: The original proponents of object-oriented programming [didn't really intend for it to work like this](http://lists.squeakfoundation.org/pipermail/squeak-dev/1998-October/017019.html) - it was supposed to be about actors sending messages - closer to how actor-based models like [Akka.NET](https://github.com/akkadotnet) work.